ManajitHalder/dApps-Learning/freecodecamp/ether-simple-storage-fcc/README.md

 history -c
 ```

-## Adding prettier and prettier-plugin-solidity packages
+## Adding prettier and prettier-plugin-solidity packages for code formatting

-Adding prettier and prettier-plugin-solidity packages to format the files in cases where prettier extension is not used.
+Adding prettier and prettier-plugin-solidity packages to format code.

 Add packages prettier and prettier-plugin-solidity